-Al-Masih brings down many mindblowing speeches that leave you questioning everything.
-The one about the boarders.
+Al-Masih brings down many mind-blowing speeches that leave you questioning everything.
+The one about the borders.
 The other about worshiping.
 Just superb.

 He’s performing the standard miracles.
 You know, the resurrection or walking on water while being filmed on Instagram when the word followers get a whole new meaning.
 He knows everything about everyone and that’s scaring the crap out of them.